GeniXCMS/genixcms-docs/docs/user-guide/category.md

 # Categories

 Posts need Category.
-So before creating a new post, it's better if we add new Category first.
+Before creating a new post, it's better if we add new Category first.
 At least One Category.

 Click the Category Manager at the left.